-EMU celebrates the University’s 98th Annual Commencement.
-Dr. Loren Swartzendruber offers the Commencement address.
-Graduate perspectives are shared by Ruthie Beck, Londen Wheeler, Letitia Bates, and Elizabeth Girvan.
+EMU celebrates the University’s 100th Annual Commencement.
+2011 Nobel Peace Laureate Leymah Gbowee offers the Commencement address.
+Graduate perspectives are shared by Harrison Horst, Keyri Lopez-Godoy, James Ramsey, Sabrina Burress, and Sarah Bailey.

-EMU celebrates the University’s 98th Annual Commencement in this Baccalaureate Service.
-Chad Gusler, assistant professor of language and literature, addresses the graduates with his speech titled “Fear, Love, and Wanderlust”.
-Senior class co-presidents Katie Miller and Austin Mumaw offer Senior Class Salutations.
+EMU celebrates the University’s 100th Annual Commencement in this Baccalaureate Service.
+Dr. Judy Mullet, professor of psychology, addresses the graduates with her speech titled “Seek Simplicity, and Distrust It”.
+Senior class co-presidents Emily Augsburger and Dan Zook offer Senior Class Salutations.

 The Cords of Distinction award honors the efforts of graduating students who have made outstanding contributions to the university, community or society.
 The Blue cord represents strength of conviction that one person can help to create a better institution; also willingness and openness to share thoughts and ideas.
-The Gold cord represents love of… Read more »
+The Gold cord represents love of spirit and yearning… Read more »